Haripandey21/smart-contract-security/Slither-tool/README.md

 - run Slither : `slither .`

-All contracts included in this audit are from various GitHub users' repositories.
+All contracts included in this audit are from various GitHub users' repositories which contains Vulnerabilities.

 ------------------------------------------------------------------------------